Business Administration BBA (Hons)

 Course overview

-This Bachelor in Business Administration (BBA) course aims to deliver teaching and learning which is active, applied, social and inclusive in approach.
+This Bachelor of Business Administration (BBA) course aims to deliver teaching and learning which is active, applied, social and inclusive in approach.
 Modules are global in nature and make use of case studies that broaden your understanding of the theoretical and practical aspects of business administration.

 5 QS Stars for Teaching and Facilities